dp-betalock/DJITelloDrone-YOLOv8/README.md

 2. Turn on the Tello Drone until the LED flashes yellow.
 3. On your computer AND your phone/tablet, connect to your Tello WiFi.
 (If you see what the drone sees on the Tello App, it's definitely connected)
 4. On PyCharm, click 'Run' at the top right.
-5. After a few seconds, you should see a window appear that displays the drones video stream and anything it detects.
+5. After a couple of seconds, a connection with the drone will be initialized and you should see a streaming window appear that displays the drone's video stream and anything it detects.
 This will also make the stream on the Tello App freeze or go black, which is normal.
-6. You are in control of when the drone starts takeoff and when it lands with Tello App.
+6. You are in control of when the drone starts takeoff and when it lands using the **Tello App**.
 You can grab the drone and test the video feed performance from the streaming window before taking off using the Tello App.
 7. Use the streaming window to fly the drone and see the YOLOv8 object detection results on screen!
-8. Once you are finished flying the drone, click the 'x' key on the keyboard to stop the stream.
+8. Once you are finished flying the drone, click the '**x**' key on the keyboard to stop the stream.
-9. Land the Tello Drone with the Tello App by dragging the altitude joystick really far down.
+9. Land the Tello Drone with the Tello App by dragging the altitude joystick really far down and holding it there.
 If the drone is near the floor and not landing, try dragging the joystick down farther.

 ### Viewing the Video Results
 1. The video that is exported starts recording as soon as the streaming window appears, and ends when you close the streaming window with the 'x' key on the keyboard.
 2. To view that video, go to the file path you set the video export to be located in.
+>[!NOTE]
->Note: If you want multiple videos, make sure you change the video name each time.
-If the name remains unchanged, it will overwrite that video with that name every time.
+>If you want multiple videos, make sure you change the video name each time.
+If the name remains unchanged, it will overwrite the video with that name every time.

 ## Troubleshooting